BKAUTO/Virtual-Prototyping-of-Industrial-Robot/README.md

 Folder 'Virtual Factory' is already a Unity3D project.
 Recommend to use a version of Unity3D above **2018.2** to open this project.
 You can find all the codes under the directory 'Virtual Factory/Assets/Scripts'.

+I am also completing an essay about this research, find the very shabby first version in Chinese [here](https://drive.google.com/open?id=1fVowi8dBVpidwzCsw2xcJZWmn_ISRV2L)